 We believe Hawaii can protect minors while also respecting the First Amendment.
-We are happy to work with the Committee and the Attorney General to do so.
-If you would like to discuss further our concerns on this bill, please contact me at 212-587-4025 #3 or at horowitz@mediacoalition.org.
-Again, we ask you to please protect the First Amendment rights of all the people of Hawaii and reconsider the existing law and H.B.
-1007.
+We are happy to work with the Committees and the Attorney General to do so.
+If you would like to discuss further our concerns with this bill or the underlying law, please contact me at 212-587-4025 #3 or at horowitz@mediacoalition.org.
+Again, we ask you to please protect the First Amendment rights of all the people of Hawaii and reconsider §712-1210 and H.B.
+1007 HD1.